turingschool/front-end-curriculum/lessons/module-1/js-objects.md

 ## More Practice

-If you'd like more practice with arrays, work through the exercises in [this lesson](https://frontend.turing.edu/lessons/module-1/objects-review.html).
+If you'd like more practice with objects, work through the exercises in [this lesson](https://frontend.turing.edu/lessons/module-1/objects-review.html).

 Post any questions you still have in your main cohort channel!